 The ancient city of Arles, France is known for two things: Roman Ruins and Vincent Van Gogh.
-As the former capital of Provence this spectacularly well-preserved city boasts dramatic bullfights and crumbling historical sites, an artistic heritage and a story that is written in the stars.
+As the former capital of Provence, this spectacularly well-preserved city boasts dramatic bullfights and crumbling historical sites, an artistic heritage and a story that is written in the stars.

 Here are our top picks for what to see and do in Arles:

 Dating back to the first century, this enormous cavern is hewn out of the side of a hill and is still in use today.
 As Arles’ most famous monument, Les Arenes plays host to bullfights and the Confraternity of Gardians (herdsmen) which is celebrated with a feast day every May 1.

-This ancient cemetery comes from the name for “Elysian Fields,” the place where valiant warriors were taken upon their death.
+Always toward the top of the list when it comes to what to see in Arles, this ancient cemetery comes from the name for “Elysian Fields,” the place where valiant warriors were taken upon their death.
 The tree-lined avenue of Medieval tombs has been mentioned in Dante’s Inferno, and painted by both Van Gogh and Gauguin.

 The church where the Gardian’s Mass is celebrated dates to the 12th century, although a Roman temple existed on this spot years earlier.

-To join this unforgettable journey, call your Travel Consultant or YMT Vacations at 1-888-756-9072.
+To join one of these unforgettable journeys, call your travel consultant or YMT Vacations at 1-888-756-9072.